I am excited to announce that I have written an article that is being published in issue #104 of Back Issue magazine, which ships on May 9, 2018.

-In the last several years most of what Zeck has done is licensing art and style guides.
+In the last several years Zeck has worked on licensing art and style guides.
 No doubt this pays very well.
-But I really do wish we could once again see his artwork on actual comic books, at least drawing a miniseries or some covers.
+But I wish we could once again see his artwork on actual comic books, at least drawing a miniseries or some covers.
 Come back, Mike, we miss you!

 As for John Beatty, he is certainly a talented inker / embellisher.
 In addition to his collaborations with Zeck, he’s also done nice work over Kelley Jones’ pencils.
 Like Zeck, I believe nowadays Beatty also has focused on licensing artwork.